deepesh-sr/icp_wallet/README.md

 ## Overview

 Token transfer is a canister that can transfer ICRC-1 tokens from its account to other accounts.
 It is an example of a canister that uses an ICRC-1 ledger canister.
-Sample code is available in [Motoko](https://github.com/dfinity/examples/tree/master/motoko/token_transfer) and [Rust](https://github.com/dfinity/examples/tree/master/rust/token_transfer).

 ## Architecture